uoe-eng/tabularasa/README.md

 ## Widgets

-Fields displayed in the SLDDetail can use a variety of widgets provided to display fields in different ways.
+Fields displayed in the TRDetail can use a variety of widgets provided to display fields in different ways.
 The widget can be selected by setting `InputType` in the configuration schema.

 The following widgets are available - mostly wrappers around PrimeVue components of the same/similar name: